What is CRM?

 According to the Edelman Trust Barometer, 56% of people worry that business leaders are purposely trying to mislead people by saying things they know are false or gross exaggerations.

-Your customer’s default is distrust.
+Your customers’ default mindset is distrust.

 Trust is the starting point.